Documenting the American South

 • Subject Notes

-The monument will be located on the South side of the Alamance Children's Museum near a lot near Maple Street in Graham.
+The monument is located on the South side of the Alamance Children's Museum, at 217 S. Main St., Graham.

 • Landscape

-The memorial site will include tree, shrub, and hedge landscaping.
+The memorial site includes trees, shrubs, and hedge landscaping.

 • Approval Process

 The memorial to honor fallen heroes from Alamance County was an idea inspired by Scott Wicker and Steve Lineberry.
-The Alamance County Fallen Heroes Memorial Committee then began to create plans to develop a memorial near the Children's Museum in Graham; it was publicly announced in 2010.
-The memorial is currently in the process of being built and the layout was constructed by a landscaping director at Elon University, Tom Flood.
-David Leonard, a fire marshal and part of the Alamance County Fallen Heroes Committee was able to secure support from the Alamance County Commissioners after making a presentation on the status of the Fallen Heroes Memorial on April 19, 2010.
+The Alamance County Fallen Heroes Memorial Committee then began to create plans to develop a memorial near the Children's Museum in Graham.
+Plans were publicly announced in 2010 and the layout was constructed by a landscaping director at Elon University, Tom Flood.
+David Leonard, a fire marshal and part of the Alamance County Fallen Heroes Committee, was able to secure support from the Alamance County Commissioners after making a presentation on the status of the Fallen Heroes Memorial on April 19, 2010.